-La Fremier's parlor.
+LA PREMIER's parlor.

 CLARENCE DEAL is at the piano.
 BEAU is near him playing occasional riff.
-A crowd is watching the Naked Dance: HOUSE WOLEN, ANA, JOHNNY, JOHNS -- black and white -- in Navy uniforms, business suits, white planter's suits, TRICK BABIES.
-FOLICEMEN, etc.
+A CROWD is watching the Naked Dance: HOUSE WOMEN, LA PREMIER, JOHNNY, JOHNS -- black and white -- in Navy uniforms, business suits, white planter's suits, TRICK BABIES, POLICEMEN, etc.

 Toward the end of this dance, CALLY enters.
-She is in some disarray -- hat wrongly tipped, sash loose perhaps.
-When she sees the woman dancing naked, she opens her mouth and covers and uncovers her eyes.
-Before she can register fully what she sees, a SAILOR puts his arm around her and kisses her neck.
+SHE is in some disarray -- hat wrongly tipped, sash loose perhaps.
+When SHE sees the WOMAN dancing naked, SHE opens her mouth and covers and uncovers her eyes.
+Before SHE can register fully what SHE sees, a SAILOR puts his arm around her and kisses her neck.

 As the dance is completed, there is riotous uproar of applause and calls.
-CALLY struggles free of the SAILOR and bumps into two TRICK BABIES, dressed only in woman's panties of the day and holding dolls.
-A MAN picks one of the TRICK BABIES up high in the air.
-A PROSTITUTE snatches the CHILD down, slaps the MAN and sends the two CHILDREN Off.
+CALLY struggles free of the SAILOR and bumps into TWO TRICK BABIES, dressed only in woman's panties of the day and holding dolls.
+A MAN picks ONE of the TRICK BABIES up high in the air.
+A PROSTITUTE snatches the CHILD down, slaps the MAN and sends the TWO CHILDREN Off.

 All the while CALLY is surrounded by COUPLES and TRIPLES dancing, fondling one another.
 SATAN comes over and lifts the hem of her dress.
-She is fighting him off when SOMEBODY breaks a bottle over ANOTHER's head.
+SHE is fighting him off when SOMEBODY breaks a bottle over ANOTHER's head.
 There is a lull while a FEW watch the hit MAN slump to the floor.
 A THIRD MAN punches the HITTER.
-ANA sallies over to see what is going on.
+LA PREMIER sallies over to see what is going on.
 JOHNNY follows her and pulls the fighting MEN apart.

-Into the space (in movement as well as visual space.)
-CALLY spies ANA and JOHNNY.
-He starts.
-BEAU see her too and calls "Ma!"
+Into the space (in movement as well as visual space) CALLY spies LA PREMIER and JOHNNY.
+HE starts.
+BEAU sees her too and calls "Ma!"
 The music stops as EVERYBODY stares at her.
 CALLY is thoroughly non-plussed.
 Hurt, angry, completely out of her element.

-Into the silence ANA saunters forward with her walking stick and teases CALLY with it.
+Into the silence LA PREMIER saunters forward with her walking stick and teases CALLY with it.
 CALLY trips and stumbles before the stick.
 BEAU darts forward but is held back by CLARENCE who shakes his head as if to say "This is not your affair."
-JOHNNY moves in to take Ana's stick away.
-They stand for a moment and look into each other's eyes holding onto the stick.
+JOHNNY moves in to take LA PREMIER's stick away.
+THEY stand for a moment and look into each other's eyes holding onto the stick.
 JOHNNY's grasp is firm.
-ANA begins to stroke the stick up and down, up and down suggestively.
+LA PREMIER begins to stroke the stick up and down, up and down suggestively.
 JOHNNY's hold on the stick loosens and the stick wavers.

 CALLY, outrage surfacing, kicks JOHNNY in the shins.
 The CROWD ooo's.
 JOHNNY, surprised, lets go.
-CALLY dances around and with him, with some aggression and then turns to ANA.
-ANA enters with confident aggression. the two WOMEN then dance competitively.
+CALLY dances around and with him, with some aggression and then turns to LA PREMIER.
+LA PREMIER enters with confident aggression.
+The TWO WOMEN then dance competitively.
 It ends with a "draw."

-JOHNNY hands ANA her walking stick if the stick is not used in the dance.
-He comes to CALLY and tries to take her by the arm outside to the courtyard.
-She resists.
-He prevails.
-CROWD picks up its activity but soundlessly and increasingly darkened until CALLY and JOHNNY are alone in courtyard.
+JOHNNY hands LA PREMIER her walking stick if the stick is not used in the dance.
+HE comes to CALLY and tries to take her by the arm outside to the courtyard.
+SHE resists.
+HE prevails.
+CROWD picks up its activity but is soundlessly and increasingly darkened until CALLY and JOHNNY are alone in courtyard.